 Minus three parental leave breaks, Julia has been with the campaign since she finished her PhD in 2012.
 As Mentally Healthy WA's evaluation officer, Dr Julia Anwar McHenry conducts and supports research and evaluation activities for the overall campaign, as well as individual program areas.
 Out of the office, Julia runs a sheep stud with her husband on the family farm and enjoys hanging out with family among the trees in the Perth hills.
 When (if) she has any spare time left, Julia can be found burning the floor in her flamenco zapatos (dance shoes) or singing along to her guitar.

 Schools Health Promotion Coordinator

 Phoebe Joyce joined the Mentally Healthy WA approximately six years ago, and coordinates the Mentally Healthy Schools Program.
 She is passionate about Act-Belong-Commit and has experienced the benefits of living a mentally healthy lifestyle as a player for the Wembley Netball Club and volunteer for their social committee.
 Phoebe has a Bachelor of Science (Exercise and Health) degree from the University of Western Australia and is currently studying a Bachelor of Psychology at Curtin University.

 Health Promotion Assistant

-Amara joined the Act-Belong-Commit team early this year after completing a Bachelor of Preventive Health at Notre Dame University.
+Amara joined the team in 2019 this year after completing a Bachelor of Preventive Health at Notre Dame University.
 She has a passion for mental health, with a particular interest in Aboriginal health after working at PCH in an Indigenous families department, and volunteering for several organisations.
 Amara loves to travel and to have as many food adventures as possible.
 She is first generation Australian, coming from a Spanish and Portuguese background.
 When she’s not catching up with friends or family, you’ll find her at the beach or the movies.